Your appointment

 Bring the following with you to your child's appointment:

-- The glasses that your child uses to watch TV or read.
+- The glasses that your child uses to watch TV or read, if they have any.

-- Their most up-to-date eye examination prescription (sight test).
+- Their most up-to-date eye examination prescription (sight test), if you have one.

 - A list of their current medications (including eye drops).

-- Sunglasses or a sunhat, in case we dilate your child's pupils (make them temporarily wider).
+- Sunglasses or a sunhat, in case we dilate (temporarily widen) your child's pupils (the small, dark circle in the middle of the eye).

 - If this is your child's first visit to the Royal Eye Unit, bring with you any documentation relating to their eye condition (for example a referral letter).